 But why everytime I go somewhere this kind of news get heavier and harder?

 Duvall was one of the Greatest, like Hackman.
-As as kid I knew him fisrt by fame, my father showed me, he was in the Guinnes book of Records as the most versatile actor of the '70's.
+As as kid I knew him first by name, my father showed me, he was in the Guinness Book of World Records as the most versatile actor of the '70's.
 Opposed to Hackman he was the quintesential Character Actor.
 Capital A.

 He was in over 100 films and television series.